 Family Guy’s Back to the Multiverse does a good job at explaining what’s called the multiverse theory, where people aren’t just traveling through time, but skipping through alternate realities as they do so—here, the “rules” of the universe can be a little different, like the point where Family Guy’s Brian and Stewie find themselves going through a Disney-like alternate reality where there’s, well, a lot of singing.

 Sounding “Sciency” the Right Way

 We all remember the “flux capacitor” from Back to the Future.
 You’ll have to choose a method of time travel first.
-You can be creative: The most obvious solution is a time-machine—but remember to ask whether the time machine stays in one place (as in 22/11/63), travels with the time traveller (like Back to the Future or Family Guy) or is simply really weird—in Butterfly Effect, he has to be reading from his diary to jump time.
+You can be creative: The most obvious solution is a time-machine—but remember to ask whether the time machine stays in one place (as in 22/11/63), travels with the time traveler (like Back to the Future or Family Guy) or is simply really weird—in Butterfly Effect, the protagonist has to be reading from his diary to jump in time.

 The Grandfather Paradox is a popular example and one best illustrated by Back to the Future.
 If you go back in time to kill your grandfather, do you effectively kill your father—and thusly yourself?
 The Hitler Paradox is another example: If you go back in time to kill Hitler, then Hitler doesn’t exist—and you wouldn’t need to kill Hitler in the first place.
 That’s pretty damned trippy, don’t you think?